-2285 Love, Sexuality and the Body in European History Winter, Section 01, Monday/Wednesday, 9:00 to 10:15 Adriana Benzaquén

-In this course we will explore changing views, attitudes, practices and regulations regarding love, sexuality and the body in Europe from antiquity to the late twentieth century.
-We will also consider how the history of love and sexuality intersects with other developments in the political, intellectual, social and cultural history of Europe.
-Some of the topics we will discuss are: a) the different cultural forms that love and marriage have taken in the European past (arranged marriages and marriages of convenience; courtly, romantic and "true" love; marital fidelity and adulterous relationships; companionate and sexually-compatible marriages); b) changing understandings of sexual desire and sexual behaviour (desire as dangerous or liberating; heterosexual and samesex acts and relations; celibacy, virginity and chastity); c) the social, political, religious and medical regulation of bodies and sexualities (sexual norms and sexual deviance; the sexual "double standard"; sexual health and disease;

-prostitution and pornography); d) European interest in non-European sexualities (relations between Europeans and non-Europeans in the context of overseas exploration, conquest, colonization and imperialism); e) the rise of sexual orientations, identities, communities and movements.
+2209 Catastrophe and Rebirth: Europe 2285 Love, Sexuality and the Body in 1933-1989 European History Winter, Section 01, Winter, Section 01, Tuesday/Thursday, 10:30 to 11:45 Monday/Wednesday, 9:00 to 10:15 Section 18, Synchronous Online Adriana Benzaquén (Collaborate) In this course we will explore changing views, Roni Gechtman attitudes, practices and regulations regarding An overview of the major political, social and love, sexuality and the body in Europe from cultural developments in European history from antiquity to the late twentieth century.
+We will the rise of nazism in Germany to the fall of the also consider how the history of love and Berlin Wall.
+Topics to be covered include sexuality intersects with other developments in aggression and appeasement in the 1930s, the the political, intellectual, social and cultural Second World War, the Holocaust, the Cold history of Europe.
+Some of the topics we will War, European economic recovery in both discuss are: a) the different cultural forms that Eastern and Western Europe, the youth culture love and marriage have taken in the European of the 1960s, détente, the fall of the Berlin Wall, past (arranged marriages and marriages of and the disintegration of the Soviet Union and convenience; courtly, romantic and "true" love; Yugoslavia.
+Students will become familiar with marital fidelity and adulterous relationships; the variety of peoples and cultures that make up companionate and sexually-compatible the European continent, and with the cultural, marriages); b) changing understandings of artistic and intellectual transformations of the sexual desire and sexual behaviour (desire as post-war era. dangerous or liberating; heterosexual and same- sex acts and relations; celibacy, virginity and chastity); c) the social, political, religious and medical regulation of bodies and sexualities (sexual norms and sexual deviance; the sexual "double standard"; sexual health and disease; prostitution and pornography); d) European interest in non-European sexualities (relations between Europeans and non-Europeans in the context of overseas exploration, conquest, colonization and imperialism); e) the rise of sexual orientations, identities, communities and movements.

-2303 The European Late Middle Ages: Feudalism, Reconstruction, Expansion Winter, Section 01, Tuesday/Thursday, 1:30 to 2:45 Roni Gechtman
+2303 The European Late Middle Ages: Feudalism, Reconstruction, Expansion Winter, Section 01,

+Tuesday/Thursday, 1:30 to 2:45 Roni Gechtman

 An examination of European history in the High and Late Middle Ages, from the rebirth of agriculture, commerce and urban life towards the end of the first millennium to the early fifteenth century.
 Together with the study of the complex class structures and gender roles in feudal society, this course will examine the growing tensions between secular and religious powers, and follow the developments of cities and commerce that challenged the feudal order.
 Special attention will be given to the cultural achievements of the era: Romanesque and Gothic art and architecture, and the rise of literature and music in the vernacular languages.

-3314 Witches, Witch-Hunters and Scholars in Early Modern Europe Winter, Section 01, Monday/Wednesday, 12:00 to 1:15 Adriana Benzaquén
+3314 Witches, Witch-Hunters andScholars in Early Modern EuropeWinter, Section 01,

+Monday/Wednesday, 12:00 to 1:15

+Adriana Benzaquén